 The Bible stops direct counts of years at the fall of Jerusalem to Babylon.
 It contains a series of parables about the Jewish return to Jerusalem in our modern era.
 Using those parables we can pick up the calendar after a 2550 year gap.
 Articles in this chapter show how this is done, establishing day-accuracy from text to the modern era.

 The return of the Jews to modern Israel caps one prophetic story in the Bible.
 When was it to happen?
 What Bible year from Adam must we be in now?
 This article deals with these questions.
 (4,412 words)

 The text of the Bible is uneven in the date references it provides.
 Some periods, like Noah’s flood, are elaborated day-by-day while others, like the period from there to the Exodus, find time references only every generation.
-These differences lead to our catagorization of Bible date references into Bands.
-(1,662 words)
+These differences lead to our categorization of Bible date references into Bands.
+(1,678 words)

 How long was the Creation Week of Genesis chapter 1?
 This article explores.
 (1,797 words)